ladrians/mlND-Capstone/project/project.md

 In this context, the exploration and experimentation has been done mainly with `supervised learning` and the community is starting to play around with `reinforcement learning` (RL) algorithms.

-My objective is to implement a classification model for the robocar to detect where it is in a specific race track so the model can be used for other high level models.
+The project objective is to implement a classification model for the robocar to detect where it is in a specific race track so the model can be used for other high level models.
 In particular, it would be useful for `reinforcement learning` and to explore how to autonomously navigate a track withing the specified lane.

-The objective of the project is to implement a classification system for a robotic application.

-It builds an inference engine extracting information from a race track.
+That is, to implement a classification system for a robotic application, building an inference engine extracting information from a race track.

-The data was collected using a [donkeycar2 robocar](http://www.donkeycar.com/) following a standard track.

 ### Problem Statement